The Occult Reich

-The Occult Reich is a book about occultism during the Third Reich by J. H. Brennan.
-It was published in the United Kingdom in 1974 by Futura Publications, and published in New York the same year.
-Brennan advocates there being a meaningful connection between Nazism and occultism, and argues that Adolf Hitler was a Satanist and Nazism was a satanic enterprise.
+The Occult Reich is a book about occultism in Nazism by J.H.
+Brennan.
+It was published in the United Kingdom in 1974 by Futura Publications, and published in New York by Signet Books the same year.
+Brennan advocates there being a meaningful connection between Nazism and occultism, and argues that Adolf Hitler was a Satanist and occultist and Nazism was a satanic enterprise.

-Background
+Background and publication history

-It was authored by J. H. Brennan.
-It was published by Futura Publications in London in 1974.
+It was authored by Irish writer J. H. Brennan.
+It was picked up by publishers simultaneously in the United Kingdom and the United States.
+The book was published in 1974 in both countries, published by Futura Publications in London in 1974, and in New York with New American Library/Signet, in mass market paperback format.
 This edition had 188 pages.
-The same year it was also published in the United States in New York with New American Library, in mass market paperback format.
+It was reprinted in 1976.
+It was translated into Spanish and Japanese.

 Contents

-Brennan, a believer in the truth of there being a meaningful connection between Nazism and occultism, argues that Adolf Hitler was a Satanist.
+Brennan, a believer in the truth of there being a meaningful connection between Nazism and occultism, argues that Adolf Hitler was a Satanist and occultist.
 As evidence for this, he brings up the fact that he had reversed the swastika, which Brennan calls "an indication, for those who had eyes to see, of the satanic nature of the Occult Reich".
 He argues Hitler's appeal to the German people is connected to Franz Mesmer's theory of animal magnetism.
+Brennan argues that much of Nazi policy was based on Tibetan mystical teachings.

-Towards the end of the war, Brennan argues, Hitler tried to make a deal with the devil which he fulfilled through military casualties and the mass murder of millions of Jews, before killing himself on a witch feast.
+Towards the end of the war, Brennan argues, Hitler tried to make a deal with the devil which he fulfilled through military casualties and the mass murder of millions of Jews as a blood sacrifice, before killing himself on a witch feast.
 It lacks notes, an index, or a bibliography.